Book 16

 A) Answer these questions:

-5. What did Mrs Grey's lawyer do then?
+5. What did the judge ask Mrs Grey's lawyer to find out?

 B) Which words in the story mean the opposite of: